andwn/cave-story-md/doc/DIFFERENCES.md

 ### Graphics

  - The resolution is 320x224 on NTSC, so there will be an extra bit of vertical scrolling.
- - I got a bit creative with the sprinkler effect to avoid lag.
-There are fewer particles and they alternate visibility.
- - CSMD uses a simple palette fade instead of the original effect which is very difficult to emulate on the hardware (if possible at all).
+ - CSMD implements a simplified version of the wipe fade, and only does it horizontally.
  - The message box disappears on fade out, but text is still visible.
 The way that works is actually that the color white in the main palette is kept white.
  - The font is 8x8 where the original was more like 6x8.
 The original game also cheated with the font, it's drawn at double the resolution.
  - The water "foreground" is in back of the foreground map tiles.
 I believe this is technically possible to fix but would add too much complication to the stage/background logic (swapping the planes they use for 2 maps only).